 Who woulda thunk you’d still be seeing Christian Slater in 2015???

 Far too often, modern media either stigmatizes or romanticizes mental illness.
 Mr. Robot does neither, treating Elliot’s conditions with finesse and nuance throughout the show.
 We see the parts of mental illness that are often uncomfortable to talk about.
 The first and most obvious is Elliot’s self-destructive behavior.
 While some of it can be contributed to his delusions, such as when he pushes himself out of a window thinking he sees his father, not all of it can.
 Elliot deliberately sabotages himself at almost every turn.
 He self-medicates with morphine and suboxone, convincing himself he has his life under control.
-As a result, the relationships closest to him dissolve as he conceals the severity of his issues.
+While you are able to get suboxone online nowadays, there is a process you have to follow with lots of help provided to addicts while they medicate for their addiction.
+The way Elliot goes about getting and self-medicating these drugs is not healthy and as a result, the relationships closest to him dissolve as he conceals the severity of his issues.
 His therapist Christa is the first to go, followed by his childhood friend Angela, and even his sister Darlene to some extent.
 The loneliness Elliot feels from losing these relationships causes him to give in fully to his delusions in the finale, seeing them as his only friends…even if they aren’t real.